 Continuing on my technical proficiencies, in 2019 I have been chosen as the paralegal supporter for a punitived-dismissal’s case before a Western Europe Administrative Court.
 For the year of 2020, I distinguish that due to the client’s negligence, the trademark application remained pending for two years before CyIPO but in the meanwhile, a Patent Troll Company submitted a similar trademark to the EUIPO.
 In 2021, I handled separate cases involving two clients who had been forcibly transferred to Cypriot shell companies and lost regulated employee benefits.
 It was a solid opportunity to understand the EU Council Directive 2001/23/EC.

 Beyond my academic and professional experience, I helped establish the first whistleblowing platform in Cyprus and currently serve as volunteer reporter for the Noyb NPO on GDPR matters.
 International Law & Taxation is a field that genuinely fascinates me.
 By combining my business management experience, the practical knowledge I gained as the director of Fresset Ltd, and the opportunities I utilized during the Summer School at the Hague Academy of International Law, I have gained a robust understanding and interest in international economics and global relations.

-If you believe I fit well with your project, or if you would like to discuss how to settle business dilemmas or management issues, please schedule an appointment with me, by clicking the button above.
+If you would like to discuss how to settle business dilemmas or management issues, please schedule an appointment with me.